paralab/Dendro-GR/README.md

 ## Symbolic Code Generation for Computational Relativity

 ![Symbolic code generation](doc/figs/symbolic_eq.png)

+In the left which shows the BSSN formulation of Einstien equation while in the right figure shows how the BSSN formulation written using our symbolic code generation framework.

 ## How Wavelet Adaptive Mesh Refinement (WAMR) works ?
 <img src ="doc/figs/wamr.png" height="600" align="center">